8cH9azbsFifZ/minimorse/README.txt

 teaching the characters and the method described in (2) for improving the skills even more.
 Parts of the code are based on this (3) very nice program.
 The morsed stuff will be spoken afterwards in the audio file :)
+Once the mp3s are generated, you may play them back on any mp3 player.
+As meaningful id3 tags are inserted you easily may browse through all lessons even on a mobile phone.

 Dependencies
 ============